pavluchenkor/iDryer-Unit/readme_en.md

 - 3D printer with Klipper firmware installed.
 - MCU for the master dryer.
-- KSD9700 thermostat at 130°C for each dryer.
+- KSD9700 thermal protector at 130°C for each dryer.
-- Ethernet patch cords and ports to connect slaves to the master.
+- RJ45-8P/8C patch cords and ports to connect slaves to the master.

 ---